Sarvesh2k/CMCHIS_Chatbot_Tamil/README.md

 # CMCHIS Chatbot (Tamil)

 This is a chatbot that answers questions regarding the Tamil Nadu's Chief Minister's Comprehensive Health Insurance Scheme in Tamil.
-Do check this repository out after you check [this one](https://github.com/Sarvesh2k/CMCHIS_Chatbot_English) where I implemented a similar bot in English using NLTK.
+Do check this repository out after you look into [this one](https://github.com/Sarvesh2k/CMCHIS_Chatbot_English) where I implemented a similar bot in English using NLTK.
 Here, I use the Artificial Intelligence Markup Language (AIML).

 ## Introduction